 AniV8TM has been formed to commercialise its first product, a novel approach to measuring the impact of osteoarthritis (OA) pain in companion animals.
-It will offer the first wearable for dogs and cats to diagnose and monitor OA-pain – agnostic to age, breed and lifestyle – using proprietary algorithms to measure the quality of movement.
+It will offer the first wearable health monitor for dogs and cats to diagnose and monitor OA-pain – agnostic to age, breed and lifestyle – using proprietary algorithms to measure the quality of movement.

 Diagnosing OA-pain is difficult

 Osteoarthritis (OA) impacts roughly 35% of all companion animals.
 However, <50% of dogs and <5% of cats with OA are diagnosed.
 In fact, most dogs are diagnosed 7-12 years AFTER OA-pain has started.

 Early detection does not occur because today’s standard diagnostic approaches all have challenges.
 Pet owner observations are highly subjective, veterinary physical exams require time and money, and x-rays do not diagnose OA-pain.

 Press Release: June 24, 2020

 ANIV8, A NEW PET WEARABLE PLAYER, COLLABORATES WITH ELANCO TO DEVELOP ITS WEARABLE TECHNOLOGY